survivejs/webpack-book/manuscript/building_with_webpack/03_code_splitting.md

 export default 'Hello from lazy';
 ```

-In practice, you could have a lot more code here and you could have additional split points even.
+In practice, you could have a lot more code here and additional split points.
 This is a good place to extend the demonstration.

 We also need to point the application to this file so it knows to load it.
 A simple way to do this is to bind the loading process to click.
 Whenever the user happens to click the button, we'll trigger the loading process and replace the button content.